The Living Planet: 9. "The Margins of the Land"

 Broadcast 15 March 1984, this instalment details coastal environments and the effect of tides, of which the highest can be found in the Bay of Fundy in North America.
-In places, erosion is causing the land to retreat, while in others – such as the tropics – the expansion of mangroves causes it to advance.
+In places, erosion is causing the land to retreat, while in others—such as the tropics—the expansion of mangroves causes it to advance.
 Mussels keep their shells closed at low tide to deter attackers but the oystercatcher is adept at dealing with them.
-Other estuary wading birds, which have developed a multitude of techniques for gathering food from mud flats, include godwits, curlews, dunlins, ringed plovers and avocets.
+Other estuary-wading birds, which have developed a multitude of techniques for gathering food from mud flats, include godwits, curlews, dunlins, ringed plovers and avocets.
 While glasswort grows on many European tidal banks, the mangroves of the tropics are extensive.
 The largest forest is in the Sundarbans at the mouth of the Ganges and is 370 square metres in size.
 Where waves meet rocks and cliffs, the bands between low and high tides are narrow, and creatures have developed according to their dietary and safety needs.
 Mussels are preyed on by starfish, and so ensure that they are out of reach at low tide.
 Barnacles are higher still and feed on microscopic particles.
 On a Costa Rican beach, Attenborough observes female ridley turtles arriving at the rate of some 5,000 an hour to deposit their eggs.
 Finally, he discovers the largest turtle, the giant leatherback, also laying eggs.
-He remarks that despite its great size, little is known about it – except that its eggs are easily plundered, thus making it an endangered species.
+He remarks that despite its great size, little is known about it—except that its eggs are easily plundered, thus making it an endangered species.

 10. "Worlds Apart"

 Broadcast 22 March 1984, this episode investigates remote islands and their inhabitants.
 Some islands are tips of volcanoes; others are coral atolls.
 Those that colonise them transform into new species with comparative speed.
 Attenborough visits Aldabra in the Indian Ocean, which is 400 kilometres from the African coast.
 It has a vast population of sooty terns, which enjoy a degree of protection from predators that is unavailable on the mainland.
 The giant tortoise has also proliferated, despite the inhospitable nature of the landscape.
 Many island birds become flightless, including the Aldabran rail and the extinct dodo of Mauritius.
 Living in such isolation seems to allow some species to outgrow their mainland cousins, and Attenborough observes a group of feeding Komodo dragons at close quarters.
 The volcanic islands of Hawaii have become rich in vegetation and therefore a multitude of colonists: for example, there are at least 800 species of drosophila that are unique to the area.
 Polynesians reached Hawaii well over a thousand years ago, and their sea-going culture enabled them to reach many Pacific islands, including Easter Island, where they carved the moai, and New Zealand: the ancestors of the Māori.
-Attenborough highlights the kakapo as a species that was hunted to near-extinction.
+Attenborough highlights the kākāpō as a species that was hunted to near-extinction.
 It is a facet of animal island dwellers that they have developed no means of self-defence, since their only predators are those that have been introduced by humans.